-Aelurostrogylus abstrusus (Railliet 1898) is a helminthic parasite of the respiratory tract of felids, having a complex life cycle and causing infection indirectly by the ingestion of intermediate hosts infected by molluscs of the genera Deroceras, Arion, Agriolimax, Helicella, Limax and Theba or of paratenic hosts such as birds, rodents, amphibians, and lizards carrying third-stage larvae (L3) (Nabais et al. 2013).
+Aelurostrogylus abstrusus (Railliet 1898) is a helminthic parasite of the respiratory tract of felids, having a complex life cycle and causing infection indirectly ingestion the of intermediate hosts infected by molluscs Deroceras, Arion, of the genera Agriolimax, Helicella, Limax and Theba or of paratenic hosts such as birds, rodents, amphibians, and lizards carrying third-stage larvae (L3) (Nabais et al. 2013).
 After ingested by the definitive host, the larvae migrate through the gastrointestinal tract and bloodstream, lodge in the branches of pulmonary arteries, alveoli, alveolar ducts, and bronchioles (Ribeiro and Lima 2010), and undergo two molts before they become adults.

 Thereafter, they reproduce, hatch in the alveoli and develop into first-stage larvae (L1), which are coughed up, swallowed, and eventually passed in the feces (Ellis et al. 2010).
 Clinical signs vary according to the severity of infection, to the age of the animal, to immune system involvement, parasite load, and to associations with other conditions.
-Lungworm infections in healthy individuals are subclinical and self-limiting, but in immunocompromised animals, clinical include labored breathing, sneezing, cough, mucopurulent nasal discharge, dyspnea, tachypnea, and eventually lead to death, as a result of oviposition in the host's bronchi, triggering an inflammatory response and, consequently, causing granulomatous pneumonia with hyperplasia and hypertrophy of the smooth muscles of the parenchyma and pulmonary arteries (Barutzi and Schaper 2012; Traversa and Di Cesare 2013).
+Lungworm infections in healthy individuals are subclinical and self-limiting, but in immunocompromised animals, clinical signs include labored breathing, sneezing, cough, mucopurulent nasal discharge, dyspnea, tachypnea, and eventually lead to death, as a result of oviposition in the host's bronchi, triggering an inflammatory response consequently, and, causing granulomatous with pneumonia hyperplasia and hypertrophy of the smooth muscles of the parenchyma and pulmonary arteries (Barutzi and Schaper 2012; Traversa and Di Cesare 2013).
 The diagnosis of A. abstrusus is based on the detection of larvae (L1) in fecal samples.
 The sedimentation method (Hoffman et al. 1934) is the gold standard for the diagnosis of this infection (Traversa et al. 2010).